GroopDealz is giving away an amazing Nikon D3100 camera... OMG, I'd die if I actually won! Here's how to enter:

 One of my favorite things my dad and I did when I was little was go on a week-long trip to Ohio, just the two of us.
 It was the first time I flew on an airplane (that I was old enough to recall) and I loved it.
 We stayed with his life-long BFF, Uncle Skilet, and his family.
 We went go-kart racing, ate at a place called The Village, played these really cool pull-tab lottery tickets, rode dirt-bikes (which I crashed a couple times, and now realize was a serious foreshadowing of what a horrible driver I would come to be), and celebrated Uncle Skilet's 40th birthday with a huge party.
 It was an incredible trip, and it was all about my dad and me.

-Grammy & Granddad... the people responsible for little Marky's existence.
+Grammy & Granddad... the people responsible for little Marky's existence. |

 Well, well...
 I definitely would not call myself a Daddy's Girl anymore.
 It's not that we don't get along, we just have different opinions about most things.
 As I mentioned before, we are both very stubborn and argumentative.
 Around the time I reached middle school, I started to become extremely opinionated about pretty much everything.
 I never really went through the whole "I hate my idiot parents"-phase, but my dad and I have definitely had some battles.
 It usually starts with him saying something that I find to be incorrect, close-minded, or just plain irritating.
 And then I decide to jump in and express my thoughts.
 Well, Melon-Head typically doesn't want to hear my thoughts, especially if they contrast his or aim to prove him wrong.
-I don't usually set out to be difficult and start a fight, but I HATE when somebody tries to shut me down or refuses to listen to my opinions.
+I don'tusuallyset out to be difficult and start a fight, but I HATE when somebody tries to shut me down or refuses to listen to my opinions.
 So, with neither of us willing to back down, we sometimes end up in a "screaming match," if you will.
 Then my estrogen-driven emotions take over, I start to cry, and my dad yells more because he doesn't understand why I'm crying.
 Most of the time, these fights start over nothing of consequence.
 We just like to argue and hate to lose.

 All that being said, I DO love my father.
 A lot.
 And now that I don't live at home, we argue a lot less.
 Or at least it doesn't escalate to me being in a full-blown state of hysteria.
 Even though I frequently try to prove my independence, I still feel like a kid around my dad.
 I still ask him for help with any automobile, construction, or sports-related issue.
-And I know that no matter what, he loves me and will be there for me.
+And I know that no matter what, he loves me and will be there for me.13.
+What makes you proud of your dad?

 How hard he works to support his family.
 Six (sometimes seven) days a week, no matter what is going on, no matter how he is feeling, rain or shine.
 That man gets up and works.
 Hard.
 I'm also really proud of how much he's mellowed over the years.

-Riding the ferry from Put-in-Bay in Ohio
+Riding the ferry from Put-in-Bay in Ohio |

 Keep your eye on the ball.